Armação dos Búzios: History

 During the 16th century, the Tupinambá Indians occupied the area, which is now known as Búzios.
 During the 17th century, the Europeans invaded what was then a small village and as a result, the Tupinambá developed strict relationships with the French pirates and smugglers, who were interested in smuggling pau-brasil (Brazilian reddish wood) and selling African Slaves.
 Eventually the French were expelled by the Portuguese due to their bloody disputes with the Tupinambás, which resulted in a significant decrease in the Indian population in that region.

 In the 18th century, the gold trade from Minas Gerais and its exportation to Europe from Rio de Janeiro attracted many ships to the Guanabara Bay.
 Additionally the increasing number of ships along the city's coast brought close attention to the whale hunting practice that took place in that area.
 The name "Armação dos Búzios", for instance, comes from the process of separating the meat from the bones.
 In addition, a beach in Búzios called "Praia dos Ossos" was named after the great amount of whales' bones found along the shore.
 Another curious fact about this practice at the time was that the city lights were fueled with whale oil, and the Sant'Ana Chapel located on the top of a hill between Praia dos Ossos and Praia da Armação, was built with rocks and whale oil as well.

 Around 1850 when slave trade was abolished in Brazil, Búzios was able to establish itself as a city that cultivated agricultural and fishing habits, instead of being just a smuggling, slave-trading and whale-hunting site.
 With time, the once European dominated city, shifted into a community composed by a mix of native descendants, blacks and interracial citizens.
 In 1940, Antonio Alipio da Silva was the first political representative to initiate a political life in Búzios.
 As a consequence, the small town started to grow and attract a greater variety of people.
 During the mid-1900s, Búzios was already known to Rio's high society, as it was a relatively reserved beach getaway from the chaotic urban life.
-However, it was only around 1964, when Brigitte Bardot visited the small town, that Búzios actually became well known.
+However, it was only around 1964, when Brigitte Bardot visited the small town, that Armação dos Búzios actually became well known.